Tiny-Earth/DemoSite/site/src/intro.md

 ## A Framework for Scientific Teaching

-The main framework for scientific teaching is the process of science itself: how we ask and answer questions and what questions are explored.
+The core framework for scientific teaching is the process of science itself—how we ask and investigate questions, and decide which questions to explore.

 Most of us are familiar with the scientific method, which asks us to make an observation, develop a hypothesis, design an experiment, collect and analyze data, and summarize findings.
 However, anyone who engages in science knows there is more to science than experimentation.